nubenetes/awesome-kubernetes/docs/finops.md

 ### Replex
 - [replex.io](https://www.replex.io/)
 - [replex.io: An Introduction to Kubernetes FinOps](https://www.replex.io/blog/an-introduction-to-kubernetes-finops) FinOps is a cross domain discipline that represents a set of tools, best practices and processes aimed towards making software and infrastructure more cost effective.
 In this article we provide an introduction to Kubernetes Finops.

+## Cost Optimization Tools
+- [CAST AI](https://cast.ai/) cuts your cloud bill automatically so engineers can focus on building a better product